Toxoplasmosis is caused by a parasite that lives and multiplies in cats.

 Prognosis of Toxoplasmosis in Newborns

 Some children have a severe infection and die early, whereas others survive but have long-term neurologic problems.
-Occasionally, neurologic problems (such as intellectual disability Intellectual Disability Intellectual disability is significantly below average intellectual functioning present from birth or early infancy, causing limitations in the ability to conduct normal activities of daily... read more , deafness Hearing Impairment in Children Hearing loss in newborns most commonly results from cytomegalovirus infection or genetic defects and in older children results from ear infections or earwax.
-If children do not respond to sounds... read more , and seizures Seizures in Children Seizures are a periodic disturbance of the brain’s electrical activity, resulting in some degree of temporary brain dysfunction.
+Occasionally, neurologic problems (such as intellectual disability Intellectual Disability Intellectual disability is significantly below average intellectual functioning present from birth or early infancy, causing limitations in the ability to conduct normal activities of daily... read more , deafness Hearing Impairment in Children Hearing impairment refers to any degree of hearing loss, mild to severe, and can occur when there is a problem with a part of the ear, including the inner, middle, and outer ears, or the nerves... read more , and seizures Seizures in Children Seizures are a periodic disturbance of the brain’s electrical activity, resulting in some degree of temporary brain dysfunction.
 When older infants or young children have seizures, they often... read more ) or eye problems such as chorioretinitis, develop years later in children who appeared normal at birth.
 Therefore, children with congenital toxoplasmosis should be closely monitored by doctors beyond infancy.

 Prevention of Toxoplasmosis in Newborns